- CAPA Analysis

 - Print Summary

-Established in Feb-2004 and based at Bangkok’s Suvarnabhumi Airport with a secondary hub at Phuket International Airport, Thai AirAsia is a joint venture between Malaysian LCC AirAsia and Thailand’s Asia Aviation.
+Established and commenced operations in Feb-2004 and based at Bangkok’s Suvarnabhumi Airport with a secondary hub at Phuket International Airport, Thai AirAsia is a joint venture between Malaysian LCC AirAsia and majority Thailand financial interests.
+Locally listed company Asia Aviation Public Company Limited (“Asia Aviation”) is the holding company of Thai Air Asia.
 A low cost airline using fleet of narrow-body Airbus and Boeing aircraft, Thai Air Asia operates a network of domestic and regional services through Thailand and Asia.

 LCCs will continue to evolve into hybrids of the original core model.
 CAPA and OAG consider Thai AirAsia fits the LCC profile and it is included in our reporting on this basis.
 Please note: when reporting for an airline is changed from or to LCC the historical data is not affected and it can lead to a distortion in the current reported data.
 Contact us if you have any queries.

 330 total articles

 59 total articles